 Maslow's Hierarchy of Needs drives us all.
-Our basic needs are Food, Water and Shelter.
+Our basic needs are Shelter, Food and Water.
 MZ3 has been involved in the Shelter or building industry since 2005 using wood and lightweight steel.
-In 2015 MZ3 became involved in the Food and agriculture industry to assist in transitioning to sustainable, permanent and regenerative agriculture.
-In 2016 MZ3 started work on a high speed tree planting machine to assist in regenerative agriculture reclaiming degenerated farm and rangelands into productive agro forests.
+In 2015 MZ3 took tentative steps in the Food and agriculture industry to assist in the transition to sustainable, permanent and regenerative agriculture.
+In 2016 MZ3 started work on a high speed tree planting machine to assist in a goal of regenerative agriculture reclaiming degenerated farm and rangelands into productive agro forests.
+In 2017 we began commercialisation of a full range of compact footprint, highly efficient, timber framing machines.

-MZ3's mission since 2001 has been “to help build a society based on wood”.
-We believe we need to live more sustainably by using renewable energy and renewable materials such as timber and to reduce our use of finite resources which are drilled or mined.
+MZ3's founder's mission since 2001 has been “to help build a society based on wood”.
+His belief is that we need to live more sustainably by using renewable energy and renewable materials such as timber and to reduce our use of finite resources which are drilled or mined.
 Therefore when we can, we help to develop timber planting, milling and processing machines.
 We believe agroforestry or food forests, combining the growing of wood and food is the sustainable path to take.

-Since 2001 we have designed and supplied machinery for the timber fabrication industry to help timber compete more effectively with non sustainable materials.
+Since the founding of MZ3 in 2005 we have designed and supplied machinery for the timber fabrication industry to help timber compete more effectively with non sustainable materials.

-In 2010 we started helping a customer test and develop new lightweight metal building products.
-In 2011 we invented and built three machines to make these products which we operate for the customer, on a piece rate contract.
+2010 to 2017.
+Helped a customer test and develop new lightweight, low embodied CO2, metal building products.
+In 2011 we invented and built three machines to make these products which we then operated for the customer, on a piece rate contract.

 Some comments on sustainability: